camunda/camunda-platform-helm/docs/gha-workflows.md

 ## Camunda Helm chart deployment

 The Distro team provides a GitHub Actions Workflow to deploy the Camunda Helm chart via GitHub Actions.
 This workflow is customizable and supports different patterns.
-For example: disabling integration tests, single namespace, multi namespace, persistent setup with a defined ttl (not deleted after the workflow is done), and more.
+For example, disabling integration tests, single namespace, multi namespace, persistent setup with a defined TTL (not deleted after the workflow), and more.

-The GitHub Actions workflow is defined in the [test-integration-template.yaml](../.github/workflows/test-integration-template.yaml) within the Camunda Platform Helm repository and could be used by other repos within Camunda organizations.
+Check out the Camunda apps repo full working example [camunda-helm-integration.yml](https://github.com/camunda/camunda/blob/main/.github/workflows/camunda-helm-integration.yml).

 ### Workflow inputs

 These inputs allow you to customize Helm chart deployments for integration testing.

+In most cases, you just need to set `identifier`, `camunda-helm-dir`, and `extra-values`.

 ```yaml
 jobs: